jjurm/hackprague/README.md

 An awesome app which analyzes your phone calls and provides a list of possible actions based on them.
 Pure magic!

+The app was invented and developed as a project at the [HackPrague 2017](http://hackprague.com/) hackathon.
+We won the following prizes:

+- **2nd place**

+	Prize: 20 000 CZK (800 EUR)

+- **LondonTheatreDirect - The most innovative UX for mobile event discovery**

+	Prize: Oculus Rift HD VR

+	*Demonstration of the user journey from the first time use of the app to the discovery of the relevant event for the user.
+The prize will go to the most unconventional and creative approach.*

 ## Inspiration

 The realisation of the need to grab a pen in order to extract main information throughout a call was shocking.
 We were traveling by train and Juro, our team member, had to call a few people.
 He seemed very calm and happy about his call just until someone started telling him a plethora of stuff.
 Events, addresses, requests, everything.
 He stared looking for a pen in a real hurry.
 It did not take long until we have realised that there has to be a better way.
 This is where our idea stems from.